Because Community Means Everything

 Spectrum Health Core Health Program

-This chronic disease management program for underserved individuals, reaching more than 2,500 community members to date, has demonstrated a measurable impact by achieving the Institute for Healthcare Improvement’s Triple Aim goals – a framework that describes an approach to optimizing health system performance.
+This free, home-based program for adults with diabetes, heart failure or COPD has reached more than 2,500 community members to date.
+It demonstrated a measurable impact by achieving the Institute for Healthcare Improvement's Triple Aim goals - a framework that describes an approach to optimizing health system performance.

 View the stories of those who have been positively impacted as a result of collaborative efforts with our community partners and focused commitment to improve the health of the communities we serve.
 Or download a HealthBeat Special Edition eMagazine.